Quantum Signatures of Chaos in Anisotropic Quantum Rabi Model: Quantum signatures of chaos

 with the reduced density matrix

-where $\rm Tr_{i}$ is a trace over the $i$th subsystem($i=1,2$) and the wave function $|\psi(t)\rangle$ is the quantum state of the system.
-Figure \ref{f2} shows that the distribution of the time-average entanglement entropy $S_{m}=\frac{1}{T}\int_{t_{1}}^{t_{2}}S(t)dt$ has a good correspondence with classical poicar\'{e} section in phase space of Fig. \ref{f1}, which means that the correspondence principle is applicable to the anisotropic quantum Rabi model.
-Particularly, there is a significant dip in the time-average entanglement entropy for initial states localized in stable island.
-The correspondence between the time-average entanglement entropy and the semiclassical phase space not only shows that the entanglement entropy can well diagnose the quantum chaos signal in the anisotropic Rabi model, but also indicates that the classical quantum correspondence can be realized in the system for a single atom interact with cavity field.
+where $\rm Tr_{i}$ is a trace over the $i$ th subsystem($i=1,2$) and the wave function $|\psi(t)\rangle$ is the quantum state of the system.
+Figure \ref{f2} shows that the distribution of the time-average entanglement entropy $S_{m}=\frac{1}{T}\int_{t_{1}}^{t_{2}}S(t)dt$ in phase space has a good correspondence with the classical poicar\'{e} section in Fig. \ref{f1}.
+The significant dip in the time-average entanglement entropy between chaotic and regular regions means that the entanglement entropy can well diagnose the quantum chaos in the anisotropic quantum Rabi model.
+It indicates that the classical quantum correspondence can be realized in the system for single atom interact with cavity field.
+The correspondence between the time-average entanglement entropy and the semiclassical phase space provides a direct evidence for defining the semiclassical limit of quantum Rabi Hamiltonian~\cite{dsrabi}.
+Furthermore, it also provides a specific and feasible way for studying the semiclassical dynamics in the anisotropic quantum Rabi model.